 - i.
-To report to those charged with governance on the committee's findings, conclusions and recommendations concerning the adequacy and effectiveness of their governance, risk management and internal control frameworks, financial reporting arrangements and internal audit functions. - The Chair of the Audit Committee to have the ability to place an item, attend and speak to it if there are significant issues arising that needs Cabinet and City Council to give specific attention to the issue. - iii.
-To report to full council on a regular basis on the committee's performance in relation to the terms of reference and the effectiveness of the committee in meeting its purpose.
+To report to those charged with governance on the committee's findings, conclusions and recommendations concerning the adequacy and effectiveness of their governance, risk management and internal control frameworks, financial reporting arrangements and internal and external audit functions. - ii.
+The Chair of the Audit Committee to have the ability to place an item, attend and speak to it if there are significant issues arising that needs Cabinet and City Council to give specific attention to the issue.

-iv.
+- iii.
+To report to full council on a regular basis on the committee's performance in relation to the terms of reference and the effectiveness of the committee in meeting its purpose. - iv.
 To publish an annual report on the work of the committee, including a conclusion on the compliance with the CIPFA Position Statement 2022 (See below).

-- i.
-Members of the Audit Committee, and its Chair, are appointed by Full Council.
-There are eight members of the committee, and the quorum is three. - ii.
-The Chair of Audit Committee should not be appointed to serve as a director on any of the City Council's wholly owned companies. - iii.
+- Members of the Audit Committee, and its Independent Chair, are appointed by Full Council.
+There are eight elected members of the committee, and the quorum is three elected members. - ii.
+The Chair of Audit Committee who shall be an Independent Person appointed specifically for this role, should not be appointed to serve as a director on any of the City Council's wholly owned companies. - iii.
 An Independent Technical Advisor (ITA) should be appointed to support the Committee.
-The ITA would be appointed via a skills-based route and having identified where any skills gaps in Audit Committee were identified.
+The ITA would be appointed via a skills-based route and having identified where any skills gaps in Audit Committee were identified. - iv.
+An Independent Person to act as Chair to the Audit Committee should be appointed on an annual basis and approved by Council. - v.
+The Independent Person appointed to act as the Chair of the committee is not a voting member thus the Chair's casting vote does not apply to this role.